OpenStickCommunity/GP2040-CE/docs/development.md

 1. Install Python 3.10
     - At the end of the installation, there is an option to disable max file path length.
 You want to select this.
     - [Python](https://www.python.org/downloads/windows/)
-1. Install Visual Studio Code
+1. Install Visual Studio Code - Optional
      - [Visual Studio Code](https://code.visualstudio.com/)
 1. Install git
      - Set default editor to anything other than VIM, such as Visual Studio Code